By Michael Lanza

 See my story “Unknown Patagonia: Backpacking the Dientes Circuit.”

-One of New Zealand’s Great Walks, the three- to four-day, approximately 37-mile (60k) Kepler Track delivers a grand tour of Fiordland National Park’s diverse landscapes, from moss-blanketed beech forest to the tussock-carpeted high country.
-It ranks among the most scenic and varied hut treks in a country blessed with a crazy wealth of gorgeous trails.
-More than that, though, the Kepler presents a relatively mud-, flood-, and hassle-free, hut-to-hut hiking experience.
-Its hiker-friendly construction, and the relative ease of securing hut reservations compared with hugely popular tracks like the Milford and Routeburn, make it one of the most accessible hut treks in a land where everything from weather to logistics can mess with your adventure plans.
+Both deliver a grand tour of diverse landscapes, from moss-blanketed beech forest to the tussock-carpeted high country, placing them among the most scenic and varied hut treks in a country blessed with a crazy wealth of gorgeous trails.
+And the Kepler, in particular, presents a relatively mud-, flood-, and hassle-free, hut-to-hut hiking experience—most notably, it’s easier to get hut reservations for the Kepler than the hugely popular Milford and Routeburn.
+That’s nice in a region where everything from weather to logistics can mess with your adventure plans.

-See my story “New Zealand’s Best, Uncomplicated Hut Trek: The Kepler Track.”
+See my stories “Trekking New Zealand’s World-Class Routeburn Track” and “New Zealand’s Best, Uncomplicated Hut Trek: The Kepler Track.”
+See also my story “Hiking New Zealand’s Hardest Hut Trek, the Dusky Track.”

 Trekking Nepal’s Annapurna Circuit